-Figure 3: Comparison between experimental results reported by Zeng and Li (2006) and the results provided by the model developed in this work.
+Fig. 3.
+Comparison between experimental results reported by Zeng and Li (2006) and the results provided by the model developed in this work.

-3 Results and discussion
+3. Results and discussion

-3.1Surrogate models to estimate the formation of precipitates from 355 livestock organic waste
+3.1.
+Surrogate models to estimate the formation of precipitates from livestock organic waste

-The influence of the main controllable parameters for struvite production at industrial scale 357 operation was evaluated: the presence of magnesium and calcium, and the alkalinity.
-Surrogate 358 models were developed to allow the analytical estimation of precipitates formation. pH value for 359 the struvite precipitation process has been considered as a fixed variable, since there is a wide 360 consensus about a pH value of 9, at which struvite solubility is minimum, is optimal, enhancing the phosphorus and nitrogen conversion to struvite and its eventual precipitation (Tao et al., 362 2016; Zeng & Li, 2006).
+The influence of the main controllable parameters for struvite production at industrial scale operation was evaluated: the presence of magnesium and calcium, and the alkalinity.
+Surrogate models were developed to allow the analytical estimation of precipitates formation. pH value for the struvite precipitation process has been considered as a fixed variable, since there is a wide consensus about an optimal pH value of 9, at which struvite solubility is minimum, enhancing the phosphorus and nitrogen conversion to struvite and its eventual precipitation (Tao et al., 2016; Zeng and Li, 2006).

-Influence of magnesium 3.1.1
+3.1.1.
+Influence of magnesium

 In phosphorus recovery processes through struvite formation, magnesium is usually added to increase the saturation of struvite, enhancing its precipitation.
-This is especially important for cattle leachate due to the high presence of calcium ions competing with other cations for phosphate anions, and the high ionic strength of livestock leachate, reducing the effective concen-368 tration of ions.
+This is important for cattle leachate due to the high presence of calcium ions competing with other cations for phosphate anions, and the high ionic strength of livestock leachate, reducing the effective concentration of ions.
 If the supplementation of magnesium provides enough magnesium ions, struvite will reach higher supersaturation ratio than calcium precipitates, leading the formation of struvite over calcium compounds.
 To estimate the performance of struvite precipitation from cattle leachate, the developed thermodynamic model was solved for 50 different composition data sets.
 The average alkalinity value of the range reported by Tao et al. (2016) is considered, 8770.5 mg of CaCO3.
-The plots showing evolution of precipitates formation in function of the ${\rm Mg}^{2+}/{\rm PO}4^{3-}$ molar ratio are collected in the Supplementary Material.
-Analyzing the evolution of the average fraction of phosphorus as phosphate recovered as struvite as a function of the ${\rm Mg}^{2+}/{\rm PO}4^{3-}$ molar ratio, a tentative value for ${\rm Mg}^{2+}/{\rm PO}4^{3-}$ molar ratio between 2 and 4 can be set as a compromise effectiveness-cost solution.
+The plots showing evolution of precipitates formation as a function of the Mg2+/PO43- molar ratio are collected in the Supplementary Material.
+Analyzing the average fraction of P-PO4 recovered in the form of struvite as a function of the ${\rm Mg^{2+}/PO_4^{3-}}$ molar ratio, a tentative value for ${\rm Mg^{2+}/PO_4^{3-}}$ molar ratio between 2 and 4 can be set as a compromise effectiveness-cost solution.
 Higher values result in a considerable consumption of magnesium returning lower improvements in phosphate recovery as struvite.
 The surrogate model obtained to evaluate performance of struvite precipitation in function of the magnesium supplied is a Monod type equation, as shown in Eq.
-16, where $x{\text{Mg}^{2+}:\text{PO}4^{3-}}$ is referred to the $\text{Mg}^{2+}/\text{PO}4^{3-}$ molar ratio.
+(16), where $x{{\rm Mg^{2+}:PO_4^{3-}}}$ is referred to the ${\rm Mg^{2+}/PO_4^{3-}}$ molar ratio.